selevinia/spring-data-tarantool/README.md

 | :----------- | :----: |
 |0.x.x | 2.5.x

-To use Spring Data Tarantool with Spring Boot following starters may be used
+To use Spring Data Tarantool with Spring Boot following starters may be used:

 * For synchronous data operations
 ```maven
 <dependencies>